*10% off Waves Plugins with the following code: https://www.waves.com/r/uwnbel *

 If you are setting up a Native Waves system and have an X-Live Card in your mixer you will need to set the Playback Config to “USB Interface” and make sure the USB Interface is set to 32in/32out.

-For this example I setup Waves SuperRack with 30 mono racks that would be the channels 1-24, and 3 Stereo Racks – two for stereo effects send/returns and one stereo rack for the Main L/R bus insert.
+For this example I setup Waves SuperRack with 24 mono racks that would be the channels 1-24, and 3 Stereo Racks – two for stereo effects send/returns and one stereo rack for the Main L/R bus insert.

 Starting on Rack 1 I routed the racks like this: